DataFire/DataFire/README.md

 ## Hello World
 > View the [full example](docs/Hello%20World.md) to learn about input validation,
-> custom HTTP responses, scheduled tasks, and more.
+> custom HTTP responses, and more.

 Let's set up a simple DataFire project that has a single URL, `GET /hello`.